This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Need to Know

-The Cenobio Dei Dogi Hotel If you want to check this place out, head to this website – I got a great last minute deal, though to be fair, it was dead December time.
+The Cenobio Dei Dogi Hotel If you want to check this place out, it makes for a great heritage stay.
+I got a fantastic last minute deal, though to be fair, it was dead December time.

 Getting to Camogli: Super easily reached by train from either Genova (35min-1.15min), from the Cinque Terre region or even Pisa (3hours).
 Check out train times on the Trenitalia website.